 - Once the biscuits are completely cool you can coat them in melted chocolate.

-- To melt the chocolate, break it into pieces and place in a microwave-safe bowl.
+- To melt the chocolate, break it into pieces and place it in a microwave-safe bowl.

 - Heat on full power for 30 seconds, then stir and heat again for another 30 seconds.
 I have a 900-watt microwave and this timing was perfect.
 You can adjust the time depending on the wattage of your microwave.